wecreatedigital/starter-wordpress/httpdocs/wp-content/plugins/wp-super-cache/readme.txt

 ## Changelog ##

+### 1.7.0 ###
+* Added "wpsc_cdn_urls" filter to modify the URLs used to rewrite URLs. #697
+* Fixed CDN functionality for logged in users. #698
+* Disable settings that don't work in Expert mode. #699
+* Don't enable mobile support by default, but it can still be enabled manually. #700
+* Change "admin bar" to "Toolbar".
+Props @garrett-eclipse. #701
+* Show settings enabled by "easy" settings page. #703

+### 1.6.9 ###
+* Improve the variables and messaging used by advanced-cache.php code. #687
+* Add a warning message to the debug log viewer. #688
+* Disable raw viewing of the debug log. #691
+* Clean up the debug log. #692 #694
+* Added wpsc_update_check() in 9659af156344a77ae247dc582d52053d95c79b93.

 ### 1.6.8 ###
 * Added new constants, WPSC_SERVE_DISABLED (disable serving of cached files) and WPSC_SUPERCACHE_ONLY (only serve supercache cache files). #682 and #672
 * Hide get_post() warning on some sites. #684